Gaeltacht: History

 In 1926, the official Gaeltacht was designated as a result of the report of the first Gaeltacht Commission Coimisiún na Gaeltachta.
 The exact boundaries were not defined.
-At the time, an area was classified as Gaeltacht if 25% or more of the population was Irish-speaking; however, Gaeltacht status was also accorded to many areas that did not meet the 25% threshold.
-The Irish Free State recognised that there were predominantly Irish-speaking or semi-Irish-speaking districts in 15 of its 26 counties.
+At the time, an area was classified as Gaeltacht if 80% or more of the population was Irish-speaking; however, partial-Gaeltacht status was also accorded to many areas that did not meet the threshold, so long as they were at least 25% Irish-speaking.
+The Irish Free State recognised that there were predominantly Irish-speaking or semi-Irish-speaking districts in 7 of its 26 counties, covering 22 districts.

 In the 1950s, another Gaeltacht Commission concluded that the Gaeltacht boundaries were ill-defined.
 It recommended that Gaeltacht status be based solely on the strength of language use in an area.
-In the 1950s, Gaeltacht districts were initially defined precisely and excluded many areas in which the number of Irish speakers had declined.
-Gaeltacht areas were recognised in seven of the state's 26 counties (nominally Donegal, Galway, Mayo, Kerry, and Waterford).

-The Gaeltacht boundaries have not officially been altered since then, apart from minor changes.
-Those changes were: The inclusion of An Clochán (Cloghane) and Cé Bhréanainn (Brandon) in County Kerry in 1974; the inclusion of a part of West Muskerry in County Cork (although the Irish-speaking population had decreased markedly from what it had been before the 1950s); and the inclusion of Baile Ghib (Gibstown) and Ráth Chairn (Rathcarran) in Meath in 1967.
+The Ministers and Secretaries (Amendment) Act 1956 created the office Department of the Gaeltacht a Department of State headed by the Minister for the Gaeltacht, a member of the Government.
+The same legislation allowed the government to designate areas as being Gaeltacht districts.
+They were defined precisely by designating district electoral divisions and townlands, and excluded many areas in which the number of Irish speakers had declined.
+Gaeltacht areas were recognised in six of the state's 26 counties: Donegal, Galway, Mayo, Kerry, Cork, and Waterford.
+Two areas of County Meath, were added in 1967.
+Since then, there have been minor extensions: in 1974 to include Brandon, County Kerry and in Waterford, and in 1982 in Meath and Cork.